Katie graduated from LDS Seminary, Institute of Religion and BYU. Her studies included both a religious and academic study of the Bible.

-Is Trina Garnett Finally Going Home After 40 Years in Jail?
+Trina Garnett Finally Went Home After 40 Years in Jail

-Now that Trina Garnett has spent 40 years in jail for starting a fire that caused the accidental death of two of her friends when she was 14, Pennsylvania's mandatory sentencing laws may finally be overturned and Trina may finally get to go home.
+After Trina Garnett spent 42 years in jail for starting a fire that caused the accidental death of two of her friends when she was 14, Pennsylvania's mandatory sentencing laws were finally overturned and Trina got to go home.
 She was granted parole on November 9, 2017 and released in November 2019.

 Trina Garnett and the Lady Lifers Present Their Story